peterlydiard/mini-synth/README.md

 Different components of a unison may want to be spread out over the stereo field, implying that voices need to be generated in stereo.
 At present, apply_envelope makes a stereo note from a mono tone.

 Now, detuning is proportional to the tone frequency with 1 Hz steps for convenience.
+Not sure this is working correctly, as the unison effect seems to be greater with higher tone frequencies.

 Using 1000 ms tone samples and 1 Hz frequency resolution means that the waveform passes through zero at the start and end.
 This could enable the production of notes longer than 1000 ms. Vibrato and unison should not be a problem, if the tones used are